Is there a way to determine the MTU size of the LAN and WAN of my router?

 How to check your WAN connection from your carrier:

-Connect to your router and login to its admin pages, go to STATUS -> Device Info, under the blue header WAN, get the IP address for your Default Gateway – we’ll want to ping this but some carriers block WAN pings, so we may not be able to ping the Gateway or DNS Servers of your network, but if you can, try them first.
+Connect to your router and login to its admin pages, go to STATUS > Internet > Connections > check the box corresponding to your WAN source, get the IP address for your Default Gateway – we’ll want to ping this but some carriers block WAN pings, so we may not be able to ping the Gateway or DNS Servers of your network, but if you can, try them first.
 If you cannot, ping “google.com” instead, or any other website that doesn’t block WAN pings.

 When you are testing this, start with the values suggested above, if you get replies, great, increase the MTU value.
 When you get “Packet needs to be fragmented but DF set.”
 Rather than replies, your MTU is too high now, so lower it and you can get the MTU set to the absolute ceiling (where +/- 1 will reply / fragment-out).